Recipient of a 2002-03 L&S Distinguished Service Award in the Social Sciences

 A third intervention study, funded by the California Office of Child Abuse Protection, focused on encouraging low-income fathers to become and stay involved with their young children.
 The Supporting Father Involvement Project (SFI) is an ongoing collaboration between Carolyn Pape Cowan and Philip Cowan (UC Berkeley) and Marsha Kline Pruett (Smith College) and Kyle Pruett (Yale University School of Medicine).
 In the original randomized trial, 279 Mexican American and European American low-income parents were randomly assigned to couples groups, or fathers-only groups, all meeting for 16 weeks, or to a 3-hour group meeting control session with the same staff.
 Parents in the control condition showed no positive changes and significant negative changes over 18 months.
 Participants in the fathers groups showed significant increases in father involvement but their couple relationship satisfaction declined.
 The couples group participants showed even more positive changes than those in the fathers-only groups, including the fact that their couple relationship satisfaction was maintained over time.
 A replication of the original SFI study with 270 new families showed positive results equal to or better than those described in the first phase of the study.
 A third trial included families who had been referred to the Child Welfare System because of child abuse, neglect, or domestic violence.
 The SFI intervention produced positive shifts in Child-Welfare-referred parents’ symptoms of alcohol use, couple conflict and violence, and harsh parenting and family income, and also prevented a rise in behavior problems in the children.

-SFI groups are now being conducted throughout California, and in Connecticut, Alberta, Canada, and London, England.
+SFI groups are now being conducted throughout California, and in Connecticut, Alberta, Canada, England, and Malta.

 The Cowans are concerned about "getting the word out" about the findings of family research and intervention to those engaged in discussions of government and workplace policies that affect families.